apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 ### Step 7: Looking at the Results

-The output directory contains a number of different sub directories, log files, and analysis results.
-This looks as follows.
+The output directory contains a number of different sub-directories storing log files and analysis results.
+These look as follows:

 ```bash
 $ ls orthomcl-output-small/
 blast_dir  blast_load  blast_results  compliant_fasta  groups  log  pairs
 ```

-The main output from OrthoMCL is a file __orthomcl-output-small/groups/groups.txt__ which contains a list of potential orthologs among the entire input genome set, one set of orthologs per line.
+The main output from OrthoMCL is a file __orthomcl-output-small/groups/groups.txt__ which contains a list of potential orthologs and paralogs among the entire input genome set, one set of orthologs per line.
 This file looks as follows:

 ```bash
 $ head orthomcl-output-small/groups/groups.txt